Back to All Events

 Get Tickets

-Join us for a night of short films by two South Asian Women Filmmakers, Ariella Khan and Aisha Hamid.
+Join us for a night of short films by two South Asian women filmmakers, Aisha Hamid and Ariella Khan.
 Their screenings will be followed by a live Q&A, where audiences will have the opportunity to ask questions and learn more about their creative processes and filmmaking journey.
 This program is running in conjunction with our permanent exhibition Of Women by Women: South Asian Feminist Art and Artists from the Hundal Collection, an exhibition which examines how South Asian women artists, both within the region and across the diaspora, navigate their creative identities in a world shaped by patriarchal structures and racial biases.

 Ponytail